Robert Muldoon: Public image and legacy

 Muldoon was a polarising figure while in power, and remains one to this day.
 During his time in power he regularly eschewed formality, which included punching political demonstrators and stripping naked at a cocktail party.
 Praised for his populist appeal, he shaped his reputation as a rough, tough, and thoroughly cantankerous politician through his self-determination, even at the risk of his own political longevity.
 He became the first prime minister to use television as a medium to gain widespread support, and eagerly used it to attack and insult his opponents.
 Muldoon openly used homophobic language, and he refused to legalise male homosexual activity and abortion, both crimes at the time.
 However, after the New Zealand Truth attempted to out his youngest MP Marilyn Waring, the 26-year-old Baby of the House, Muldoon moved swiftly to minimise publicity and protect her.

-Muldoon famously declared upon becoming Prime Minister that he hoped to leave New Zealand "no worse off than I found it".
+Muldoon famously declared upon becoming prime minister that he hoped to leave New Zealand "no worse off than I found it".
 Historians such as Gustafson and Brian Easton criticise Muldoon because, according to them, he pursued an ultimately unsustainable line of policy.
 Former Cabinet Minister Hugh Templeton argued Muldoon's lack of "strategic vision" denied New Zealand a careful, measured economic restructuring that paved the way for Rogernomics.

-Muldoon enjoyed engaging positively with criminal gangs such as Black Power, made uncouth public statements that emphasised "blokeiness".
-Both his physical appearance (with his distinctive facial scar) and personal style led to the nicknames "Scarface" and "Piggy" – both of which he appropriated himself with pleasure.
+Muldoon enjoyed engaging positively with criminal gangs such as Black Power, and made uncouth public statements that emphasised "blokeiness".
+Both his physical appearance (with his distinctive facial scar) and personal style led to the nicknames "Scarface" and "Piggy" – both of which he appropriated himself.
 Muldoon became patron of the Black Power gang for whom he had created work schemes and advised on the better treatment of women and children associated with the gang.
 Members paid him solemn respect by performing a haka during his funeral in 1992.
 For his acrimonious behaviour he was also dubbed a "bully", and posthumously he was said to have "run the country like a gang" himself.

 Muldoon's shunning of intellectualism in favour of intimidating, raging against so-called "elites", and blatant, manipulative populism has led him to be called a forerunner to the likes of Donald Trump, Tucker Carlson and Silvio Berlusconi.
 Both Muldoon and Trump pursued populist protectionist methods aimed at creating both full employment and self-sufficiency and promoted anti-immigration policies, while demonstrating aggressive and tactless personal behaviour.